Octopus Apollo VCT plc: Issue of Equity and Total Voting Rights

 Issue of Equity and Total Voting Rights

-Octopus Apollo VCT plc (the 'Company') announces the allotment and issue of 1,448,023 Ordinary Shares of 10p each at a price of 49.9p per share to shareholders who elected to receive Ordinary Shares under the Dividend Reinvestment Scheme as an alternative to the interim dividend of 1.6p per share, payable on 15 December 2017.
+Octopus Apollo VCT plc (the 'Company') announces the allotment and issue of 36,934 Ordinary Shares of 10p each at a price of 51.5p per share to shareholders who elected to receive Ordinary Shares under the Dividend Reinvestment Scheme as an alternative to the special dividend of 10.7p per share, payable on 17 November 2017.

 For further information please contact: